fbpx

 So, after collecting all the necessary information, the developers can start planning the website.
 As a part of their planning for website development, the developers aim to meet their mission with the client’s vision of the website.
 If you plan and create a site map, you can build a website that will work great and get you closer to your business objectives.

-Having a wireframe visually describes the site showing all the functions and features needed like login, email subscription, admin, live chat, etc. Once you have a concrete website plan, you should discuss and get it approved by the client before you start to code or even work on any design.
+Having a wireframe visually describes the site showing all the functions and features needed like login, email subscription, admin, live chat, etc. Once you have a concrete website plan, you should discuss and get approval from the client before you start to code or even work on any design.
 Once everything looks fine to them, you can get on to the next step of website development.

 3. Website Design